-Spring 2019 Graduation
+Spring 2020 College Graduation Ceremony

-The NC State College of Education recognized over 150 graduating students during its December 2018 Graduation Ceremony Wednesday, Dec.
+The NC State College of Education recognized over 150 graduating students during its December 2019 Graduation Ceremony Thursday, Dec.
 19, in the McKimmon Center.
 Our recap includes photos, quotes and notes from the ceremony.

 Jermaine R. Howell ’19MED: I Saw Education as an Avenue to Foster a Sense of Identity in the Lives of Students and to Fulfill my Ultimate Goal in Helping to Shape the World of Tomorrow

 With a passion for training teachers new to the United States, Jermaine Howell ’19MED plans to use his master’s degree to become an instructional coach, where he trains and develops educators to become effective classroom practitioners.

 Alexandra van Dorsten ’19MAT: The Course I Took on Classroom Diversity Gave Me the Skills to Connect With All My Students

 As a biology and physical science lateral entry teacher at Athens Drive High School, Alexandra van Dorsten ’19MAT chose NC State’s College of Education to earn her teaching license.
 At the end of May, she will move to Ghana to teach science as a Peace Corps volunteer.

 Nada Wafa ’11, ’19MS, ’22PHD: I Knew This Was the Place Where I Could Grow, Personally and Professionally

 With a background in international schools, Nada Wafa '11, '19MS, '22PHD has a passion for global learning.
 NC State gave her the opportunity to expand her knowledge on global learning and explore new literacies in the field of education.

 Amanda Dye Melniczek ’19MED: As a First-generation College Student, Education was the Key to Opening the Door to a World of Opportunity to Learn, Travel and Grow